-So explains Allen Bauer (Tom Hanks) to his unlikely objection of affection, a landlocked mermaid played by Daryl Hannah, as they stroll down a Manhattan sidewalk in a seminal scene from Ron Howard's beloved rom-com "Splash."
-Released exactly 30 years ago this Sunday, the film had an outsized cultural impact, both as a breakthrough comedy hit and the kickoff for a host of big screen careers.
+So explains Allen Bauer (Tom Hanks) to his unlikely object of affection, a landlocked mermaid played by Daryl Hannah, as they stroll down a Manhattan sidewalk in a seminal scene from Ron Howard's beloved rom-com "Splash."
+Released exactly 30 years ago this Sunday, the film had an outsized cultural impact, both as a breakthrough comedy hit and the kickoff for a host of big-screen careers.

 But its great legacy may be a certain name that it entered forever in our lexicon.

 Jennifer, Joanie, Hilary, Linda, Kim, Elizabeth, Samantha.
 Those were names, according to Allen.

 Madison may have not been "a name" you call yourself in 1984, especially for women — it of course was in fact the last name of a U.S. president, the name of a city in Wisconsin, and most relevantly, the name of one very famous avenue in New York City.